-The cross-reference table below enables the main information stipulated in Article L. 451-1-2 of the French Monetary and Financial Code and Article 222-3 of the General regulation of the Autorité des marchés financiers to be identified.
+The cross-reference table below enables the main information stipulated in Article L. 451-1-2 of the French Monetary and Financial Code and Article 222-3 of the General regulation of the Autorité des Marchés Financiers to be identified.

-Headings Sections Transgene annual financial statements 5.3, 7.4 Transgene Group consolidated financial statements 5.1, 7.4 Management report (including at a minimum the information indicated in Articles L. 225-100, L. 22-10-35, and L. 225-211 paragraph 2 of the French Commercial Code) 7.7 Information contained in Articles L. 225-100 and L. 225-100-1 and L.22-10-35 of the French Commercial Code Analysis and change in business, results and debt situation 1.3 Key financial and extra-financial performance indicators 1.1 Use of financial instruments by the Company 2.2.2 Main risks and uncertainties 2 Table of delegations on capital increases 6.1.5 Information contained in Article L. 22-10-11 of the French Commercial Code: Factors that could have an impact in the event of a public offering 6.2.4 Information contained in Article L. 225-211 of the French Commercial Code: share buyback programs 6.6 Declaration by the person responsible for the Annual Financial Report 7.1.2 Statutory Auditors' report on the annual financial statements 5.4, 7.4 Statutory Auditors' report on the consolidated financial statements 5.2, 7.4 Auditors' fees 7.2.2 Report by the Chairman of the Board of Directors (Article L. 225-37 of the French Commercial Code) on corporate governance 3.3 Statutory Auditors' report on the Report of the Board of Directors on corporate governance (L. 22-10-71) 5.4
+Headings Sections Transgene annual financial statements 5.3, 7.4 Transgene consolidated financial statements 5.1, 7.4 Management report (including at a minimum the information indicated in Articles L. 225-211, L. 22-10-35, and L. 225-211 paragraph 2 of the French Commercial Code) 7.7 Information contained in Articles L. 225-100 and L. 225-100-1 and L. 22-10-35 of the French Commercial Code Analysis and change in business, results, and debt situation 1.3 Key financial and extra-financial performance indicators 1.1 Use of financial instruments by the Company 5.1 Note 24 Main risks and uncertainties 2 Table of delegations on capital increases 6.1.5 Information contained in Articles L. 22-10-11 of the French Commercial Code: elements likely to have an impact in the event of a public offering 6.2.4 Information contained in Article L. 225-211 of the French Commercial Code: buyback by the Company of its own shares 6.6 Declaration by the person responsible for the Annual Financial Report 7.1.2 Statutory Auditors' report on the annual financial statements 5.4, 7.4 Statutory Auditors' report on the consolidated financial statements 5.2, 7.4 Statutory Auditors' fees 7.2.2 Report by the Chairman of the Board of Directors (Article L. 225-37 of the French Commercial Code) on Corporate Governance 3.3 Statutory Auditors' report on the report of the Board of Directors on Corporate Governance (L. 22-10-71) 5.4